-and common words contained in a sentence to its binary classification as a physical integrity rights allegation.
+Using the training data DTMs of physical integrity rights keywords and the most common terms in our corpus, we use three different supervised machine learning algorithms (support-vector machine [SVM], Naïve Bayes, and logistic regression) to predict which sentences in our dataset are physical integrity rights allegations.
+We train the models on 80 percent of the training data (156,740 sentences) using repeated k-fold cross validation.
+This procedure splits the training data into five k-subsets, with each subset removed from the sample and trained on all other subsets-repeated five times.
+Each model finds patterns in the training data that relate the word count of key terms and common words contained in a sentence to its binary classification as a physical integrity rights allegation.
 Sentences that the model classifies as containing information on physical integrity rights are assigned a value of 1; 0 otherwise.
 We then extract probabilities from the best performing machine learning algorithm to assign a probability to each sentence, with a higher value indicating that the sentence is more likely to include material on physical integrity rights abuse.
-Appendix C displays examples of how our model codes some sentences in our training data along with the probability of an allegation and binary measure (Final Allegation Dataset), with the key words highlighted bold in the sentence and the word count of common terms and key words in the Document-Term-Matrix.
+Online Appendix C displays examples of how our model codes some sentences in our training data along with the probability of an allegation and a binary measure (Final Allegation Dataset), with the keywords highlighted in bold in the sentence and the word count of common terms and keywords in the DTM.